German occupation

 The blowing up of the Gorgopotamos bridge on November 25, 1942 stands as the greatest moment of Greece's resistance during World War II.

-The Day Athens Was Liberated from Nazi Occupation
+The Day Athens Was Liberated From Nazi Occupation

 It was a sunny autumn day when the bells in the churches of Athens began ringing joyously and the citizens rushed out on the streets, many of them waving the Greek flag in celebration.
 Everyone knew why.
 The bells...

-The Viannos massacre, known as the “Viannos Holocaust,” was a mass extermination campaign launched by Nazi forces against the civilian residents of around 20 villages located in the areas of east Viannos and west Ierapetra provinces on the Greek...
+The Viannos massacre, known as the “Viannos Holocaust,” was a mass extermination campaign launched by Nazi forces against the civilian residents of around twenty villages located in the areas of east Viannos and west Ierapetra provinces on the Greek...

-Father Dimitrios: The Orthodox Monk Who was a British Spy
+Father Dimitrios: The Orthodox Monk Who Was a British Spy

 The story of Father Dimitrios, the monk who turned out to be a spy for the British Intelligence Service in pre-World War II Greece